birbmaaan/appcues_demo_app/README.md

 ### 2. Set user ID

-In `App.js`, replace the "testUser" ID if you'd like, and add in any other user properties you would like sent into Appcues.
-Because this demo app does not have a backend with a database, whenever you refresh the page in your app, the identified user will fall back to whatever value is entered here.
+In `App.js`, on the line of code `window.localStorage.setItem("currentUser", "testUser")`, replace the "testUser" ID to a different value if you'd like.
+This is the fallback ID that will be used the first time you load the app, as well as anytime you click the Appcues.reset() button in the toolbar.
+You can also add in any other user properties you would like sent into Appcues into the Appcues.identify() call in this file.

 ### 3. Personalize app content